Lkubok/webview-workshops/exercises/exercise-3/README.md

 2. Counter in Next.js page increments by 1
 3. Next.js sends confirmation message back to React Native
 4. React Native shows alert with updated counter value

-## Testing

-1. Start with `webview-initial.tsx` and `page-initial.tsx`
-2. Implement the TODOs step by step
-3. Test the communication flow
-4. Compare with final versions if needed